meyersj/geotweet/README.md

 #### 3. Process with EMR

-After log files have been collected for long enough run a Map Reduce job to count word occurences by each County, State and the entire US.
+After log files have been collected for long enough run some MapReduce jobs

 ```bash
 git clone https://github.com/meyersj/geotweet.git